It’s been a rough few days, my friends.

-Judah, Tilly and Enoch have been up in Canada since Thursday night, attending Missions Fest with my in-laws.
-This is great, except that I’ve been home with sick kids and no teens to help (Adalia is working) and Chuck has worked the last two Saturdays.
+Judah, Tilly, and Enoch have been up in Canada since Thursday night, attending Missions Fest with my in-laws.
+This is great, except that I’ve been home with sick kids and no teens to help (Iris is working) and Chuck has worked the last two Saturdays.
 This means I have been trying to keep two fires going in our wood stoves (one upstairs and one downstairs) since I didn’t have anyone home with the appropriate Fire Making Skills.
 And then there was the moment I realized we were completely out of toilet paper.
 Seriously, not even one lonely square was left in our house.
-And I had to face the daunting decision between remaining home, paperless, or load up seven kids, drive into town to buy some more.
+And I had to face the daunting decision between remaining home, paperless, or loading up seven kids, and driving into town to buy some more.

 Now, we would never have taken another of our children to the doctor with Apollo’s symptoms, but we have to be very cautious with him.
 The silver lining, I suppose, to a child like Apollo is he is generally taken right back once the hospital pulls up his chart on their computer.
 To make a long story short, he was given a chest x-ray checking for pneumonia and tested for RSV and flu (even though he’s had his flu shot, the ER doc said the flu vaccine it is “51% effective” this year).
 All three, thank God, came out negative.
 Apollo was given medicine for his fever and steroids to help his breathing and we were sent, uneventfully, home.
 Just a normal, nasty cold for a boy who rarely does “normal”.